-This course is the final professional experience in the secondary programs and is a required field experience in a school classroom for a period of at least ten weeks under the supervision of the classroom teacher (cooperating teacher) and a University Supervisor.
+This course is the final professional experience in the

+secondary programs and is a required field experience in a school classroom for a period of at least ten weeks under the supervision of the classroom teacher (cooperating teacher) and a University Supervisor.
 During the course, the student will take responsibility for planning, teaching, and evaluating all aspects of the classroom program.
 A required seminar is held weekly on campus for purposes of common problems and/or concerns, and exchange of useful teaching experiences.

-Pre-requisite: An approved student teaching application and permission of the Program Director.
+Prerequisite: An approved student teaching application and permission of the Program Director.Co-requisite: EDU 694.